Polynomial Potential Inflation in the ACT Era: From CMB to Primordial Black Holes: Abstract

 \section{Abstract}

 The recent measurements from the Atacama Cosmology Telescope (ACT) favor a higher value of the scalar spectral index $n_s$ compared to the Planck data, challenging many well-established inflationary models.
-In this work, we investigate the viability of polynomial potential inflation in light of the latest ACT data, focusing on the quadratic ($n=2$) and cubic ($n=3$) models.
-By exploring the parameter space and deriving constraints on the model coefficients, we find that the cubic model can provide a good fit to the data, while the quadratic model struggles to simultaneously accommodate the ACT data and the requirement of sufficient inflation.
-Our findings show that higher-order polynomial potentials remain viable for describing cosmic inflation, demonstrating how recent precision measurements continue to refine our understanding of the early Universe.
+In this work, we investigate the viability of polynomial potential inflation in light of the latest ACT data, systematically analyzing cases from $n=2$ to $n=5$.
+By exploring the parameter space and deriving constraints on the model coefficients, we find that the cubic to quintic models can provide a good fit to the data, while the quadratic model struggles to simultaneously accommodate the ACT data and the requirement of sufficient inflation.
+Notably, the quintic case ($n=5$) not only matches cosmic microwave background (CMB) observations but also produces an inflection point that simultaneously triggers primordial black hole formation and generates a scalar-induced gravitational wave.
+These findings establish higher-order polynomial potentials as compelling frameworks and reconcile precision CMB measurements with multi-messenger probes of early-universe physics.